-If it raises an exception, Scrapy won't bother calling any other spider middleware $process\spider\input()$ and will call the request errback if there is one, otherwise it will start the $process\spider\exception()$ chain.
-The output of the errback is chained back in the other direction for $process\spider\output()$ to $process\spider\exception()$ if it raised an exception.
+If it raises an exception, Scrapy won't bother calling any other spider middleware process\spider\input() and will call the request errback if there is one, otherwise it will start the process\spider\exception() chain.
+The output of the errback is chained back in the other direction for process\spider\output() to process it, or process\spider\exception() if it raised an exception.